th2-net/th2-codec-generic/codec-fix/README.md

 ## Release notes

 + 3.10.0
-  + Fixed problem with truncation of fractions of seconds in time fields
+  + Fixed the truncated time field problem related to incorrect work of the `includeMilliseconds` option

 + 3.8.1
   + Added settings for encoding fractions of seconds.